Logging¶

 The logging framework can be configured with environment variables

-before starting the node.
+before starting an Octez executable (e.g., the node).
 Those variables work on all the code using the

 tezos-stdlib-unix